 Food Porn: Special focus is paid to a sushi-box, octopus balls and everything Beerus and Whis are eating.

 Fountain of Youth: The Pilaf Gang have been reduced to children thanks to a mis-worded wish to Shenlong.
+Doubles as a Mythology Gag when you consider that a misunderstood wish by Pilaf was the very reason Goku was turned back into a kid himself in Dragon Ball GT.

 Friendly Enemy: Beerus, even though he's a God of Destruction Beerus doesn't have the sadistic pleasure for hurting others that Goku's other enemies do.
 His and Goku's final fight even seems more like a training exercise than Good vs. Evil.

 God of Evil: Played with Beerus.
-He is the God of Destruction and film's antagonist, and is greatly feared as a result, but it's never demonstrated that this is a bad thing, and he's quite friendly when not angered in some way.
+He is the God of Destruction and the film's antagonist, and is greatly feared as a result, but it's never demonstrated that this is a bad thing, and he's quite friendly when not angered in some way.

 Godzilla Threshold: Vegeta throws away his pride and entertains Beerus with a funny dance to delay the destruction of Earth.